cscart/docs/upgrade/cscart_not_found.rst

 If you see the **"CS-Cart software was not found in the directory you entered"** error message, check the FTP account options entered for the Upgrade Center:

-1. Open the administration panel of your store.
+1. Open the Administration panel of your store.

 2. Go to **Settings → Upgrade Center**.